Title: The Law Society: Examination Records

 Name of creator: The Law Society

-Administrative/Biographical history: The Law Society was founded in London in 1825 as the Society of Attorneys, Solicitors, Proctors and others not being barristers, having been previously established in 1823 as The London Law Institution.
+The Law Society was founded in London in 1825 as the Society of Attorneys, Solicitors, Proctors and others not being barristers, having been previously established in 1823 as The London Law Institution.
 It acquired its first Royal Charter in 1831 and a further charter in 1845 established it as an independent professional organisation.
-The Society has delivered legal education in England since 1835, and has set examinations since 1836.
-It also has a regulatory and representational role for the profession.
+The Society has delivered legal education in England since 1835 and has set examinations since 1836.
+It also has a representational role for the profession.
+Its regulatory functions were passed to the Solicitors’ Regulation Authority in January 2007.

 Scope and content/abstract: The collection comprises candidate lists and examination results for England, 1836–1984; examination papers, 1932, 1960 and 1980–1982; correspondence, examination results and papers, Colonial and Commonwealth, 1887–1984.